Loading, please wait...

-Make a memorable trip to Thailand with a great value travel insurance policy starting from just £23.50* to cover your worldwide travel
+Make a memorable trip to Thailand with a great value travel insurance policy starting from just *

-There is plenty to do in Thailand, and Holiday Extras generous travel cover can help you to make the most of your time in one of the worlds friendliest countries.
+There is plenty to do in Thailand, and Holiday Extras' generous travel cover can help you to make the most of your time in one of the world's friendliest countries.
 Whether you choose Bangkok, or a northern city like Chiang Mai, our baggage cover will help you relax during your trip.
-And if you decide to trek far from the beaten track, all of our travel insurance policies include additional activity cover, and medical cover to ensure that declared pre-existing conditions are less of a hindrance.
+If you're feeling more adventurous, and decide to venture off the beaten track, all of our travel insurance policies include additional activity cover and medical cover, to ensure that declared pre-existing conditions won't impact your holiday.

 Holiday Extras worldwide travel insurance gives you complete peace of mind, with generous excess provided for most covers, including medical expenses.
-If you plan to make multiple trips our annual policy, with the same level of protection as Classic cover, could be the perfect option, and whichever you select children under 18 will travel free with an adult.
+If you plan to make multiple trips our annual policy could be the perfect option.

 Booking your policy for worldwide travel

 Booking is quick and easy, whether you choose to do so online or via our UK call centre.
-For extra help, our call centre operatives are delighted to oblige, and simply recommending a friend can earn you a ten per cent discount.
+For extra help, our call centre operatives are delighted to oblige.

 Most insurers require a certain amount to be paid for a claim to be considered: this is called the policy excess.
 The excess on Holiday Extras policies range from around £75-£100, with many sections of our cover requiring no excess at all.
 If you would prefer to avoid paying the excess for all of the sections of cover, we suggest adding the excess waiver to your policy.